NasalDaemon/Static-DI/README.md

 # Static-DI
-DI without runtime dispatch.
-C++23 library without dependencies which may be imported as a C++20 module.
+Dependency injection without runtime dispatch.
+Standalone C++23 library which may be imported as a C++20 module.

 ## Compiler Support
 - [x] Clang 19+ (20+ for `import std;`)